redaEnnakouri/vue-twitch-video-controls/vue-twitch-video-controlles/README.md

 # Package vue-twitch-video-controls
-the objective of this package is to embed video twitch  with use all controlls in Vue js
+the objective of this package is to embed video twitch  with use all controls in Vue js

-# Npm
+# GitHub
-Link of the package at NPM : https://github.com/redaEnnakouri/vue-twitch-video-controls
+Link of the package at GitHub : https://github.com/redaEnnakouri/vue-twitch-video-controls

 # Install package
 install package with commande `npm i vue-twitch-video-controlls`